Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Efficiency is doing things right.
 Effectiveness is doing the right thing.
 - There is no logical reason to be logical.
 - People who mistake education for intelligence.
+- They tried to bury us.
+They didn’t know we were seeds.